David Dahl (baseball): Colorado Rockies

 The Colorado Rockies selected Dahl in the first round, with the tenth overall selection, of the 2012 MLB draft.
 Dahl signed with the Rockies, receiving a $2.6 million signing bonus, rather than follow through on his commitment to attend Auburn University.
 He made his professional debut for the Grand Junction Rockies of the Rookie-level Pioneer League, hitting .379/.423/.625 with nine home runs and 57 RBIs.
 He was named the Pioneer League's most valuable player.

 Prior to the 2013 season, Dahl was ranked as the Rockies second best prospect by Baseball America.
 He was also ranked as the 58th best prospect in baseball by MLB.com.
-The Rockies suspended Dahl at the beginning of the season, reportedly because he missed a team flight, and played in ten games for the Asheville Tourists of the Class A South Atlantic League, missing the remainder of the season due to a torn hamstring.
-Dahl began the 2014 season with Asheville, and was promoted to the Modesto Nuts of the Class A-Advanced California League in July.
+The Rockies suspended Dahl at the beginning of the season, reportedly because he missed a team flight, and played in ten games for the Asheville Tourists of the Single–A South Atlantic League, missing the remainder of the season due to a torn hamstring.
+Dahl began the 2014 season with Asheville, and was promoted to the Modesto Nuts of the High–A California League in July.
 Between Asheville and Modesto, Dahl batted .299, hit 14 home runs, and stole 21 bases for the season.

-On May 28, 2015, while playing for the New Britain Rock Cats of the Class AA Eastern League, Dahl collided with a teammate during a game while chasing a fly ball, and suffered a spleen laceration.
+On May 28, 2015, while playing for the New Britain Rock Cats of the Double–A Eastern League, Dahl collided with a teammate during a game while chasing a fly ball, and suffered a spleen laceration.
 After surgery to repair the damage, Dahl opted to have his spleen removed, rather than waiting for it to heal, in order to return to baseball with less recovery time.
 Allowing it to heal would have cost Dahl the remainder of the season, while removing it left him with a recovery time of four to six weeks.
-He resumed playing baseball in July, with a six-game rehabilitation stint with the Boise Hawks of the Class A-Short Season Northwest League, before returning to New Britain.
+He resumed playing baseball in July, with a six-game rehabilitation stint with the Boise Hawks of the Low–A Northwest League, before returning to New Britain.
 Dahl finished the season with a .278 batting average, six home runs, and 22 stolen bases.